flexera-public/policy_templates/msp/compliance/orgs_and_cloud_accounts_report/README.md

-# Master Org Cost Policy
+# Orgs and Clouds Vendor Accounts Report Policy

 **As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**
 This policy generates a list of cross organization Cloud Vendor Accounts connected to Flexera Optima based on